Dr Robyn Cooley, Chartered Clinical Psychologist

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Areas of counselling I deal with

-All sessions can be self-funded.
+Please get in touch to enquire about fees.
+Sessions can be self-funded.
 Alternatively, I am a recognised healthcare provider for the following insurance companies: AVIVA, AXA, Vitality Health.
 If your insurance provider is not listed here, please get in touch and I may be able to organise registration.